The Mass reading the other day was from Luke 11:29-32.

-Does that mean that all signs are evil?
+Does that mean that all signs are wrong, even evil?

+For instance: concerned about direction and anxious to spot land, Christopher Columbus and his crew at one point spotted a strange light that to this day has not been definitively explained.
 This was on October 11, 1492, and was described, in his own journal, as “a small wax candle that rose and lifted up, which to few seemed to be an indication of land.”
-Academics have come up with various potential explanations: that it was tar torches carried by natives, or the bioluminescence of protozoa along the rock (this latter explanation discarded due to Columbus’s depiction of it as from a point source, and also the timing: such protozoa only radiate lights after a full moon; this was near the first quarter).
+Secular academics have come up with various potential explanations: that it was torches carried by natives or the bioluminescence of protozoa along shoreline rock (this latter explanation discarded due to Columbus’s depiction of it as from a point source, and also the timing: such protozoa only radiate lights after a full moon; this was near the first quarter).
 Whatever it was, the worried crew soon caught sight of land.

 Clearly, Heaven is into signs.
-There are sun miracles, healings, rosaries that turn gold, and other signs of the supernatural at places like Medjugorje and Lourdes: countless of these.
-In our own lives, the appearance of a butterfly at a key moment may indicate the approbation of Heaven, or a cardinal may be related to someone recently deceased, or a person may simply say something that against all odds pertains to a problem or question we have.
+There are sun miracles, healings, rosaries that turn gold, and other signs of the supernatural at places like Medjugorje and Lourdes, and in our own lives, the appearance of a butterfly at a key moment may indicate the approbation of Heaven or a cardinal may be related to someone recently deceased.
 It may be an unexpected call.
+It may be the way we meet a future friend.
+A person may simply say something that, against all odds, pertains to a problem or question we have.

-But as a priest pointed out the other day, what we should focus on is being signs ourselves: showing others the existence of God–a sign of His existence–by the way we conduct ourselves.
+But as a priest pointed out the other day, what we should focus on is being signs ourselves: showing others the existence of God—being a sign of His existence—by the way we conduct our lives.

 Saying hello to a stranger.